-Award recipients are chosen by a competitive selection process and must use the award to defray eligible study abroad costs.
-These costs include program tuition, room and board, books, local transportation, insurance and international airfare.
+Award recipients are chosen by a competitive selection process and must use the award to defray eligible study or intern abroad costs.
+These costs may include program tuition, room and board, books, local transportation, insurance and international airfare.

 To be eligible for a Gilman Scholarship, an applicant must:

 - Be a citizen of the United States;

 - Be an undergraduate student in good standing at an accredited institution of higher education in the United States;

 - Be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant during the term of his/her study abroad program or internship;